 Ms. Harlev has represented some of the world’s leading private equity firms, including Berkshire Partners, Thomas H. Lee Partners, Ontario Teachers’ Pension Plan and Advent International.

-Ms. Harlev is recognized as a leading lawyer for Corporate/M&A and Private Equity: Buyouts in Massachusetts by Chambers USA, where she is described as “a highly thought-of and sought-after attorney” and a “very talented practitioner.”
-She was also named a “Rising Star” for Private Equity and M&A in the U.S. by IFLR1000 and as one of Massachusetts Lawyers Weekly’s 2014 “Top Women of Law.”
+Ms. Harlev was named “Best in Private Equity” at Euromoney Legal Media Group’s 2020 Americas Women in Business Law Awards.
+She is recognized as a leading lawyer for Corporate/M&A and Private Equity: Buyouts in Massachusetts by Chambers USA, where she is described as “a highly thought-of and sought-after attorney” and a “very talented practitioner.”
+She was also named a “Rising Star” for Private Equity and M&A in the U.S. by IFLR1000 and is recommended for Telecoms and Broadcast: Transactional by Legal 500 US.
+Ms. Harlev was named one of Massachusetts Lawyers Weekly’s 2014 “Top Women of Law.”
 Ms. Harlev is an Editor of Weil’s Global Private Equity Watch.

 - Advent International in its leveraged buyout of Morrison Supply

 - AmSafe Global Holdings (a portfolio company of Berkshire Partners and Greenbriar Equity Group) in its $750 million sale to TransDigm Group